 - Preheat oven to 350F.
 Prepare 2 cookie sheets with parchment paper or silicone baking mats.

-- Use a 1 ½ TBSP cookie scoop to get even cookies.
+- Use a 1 ½ tablespoon cookie scoop to get even cookies.
 Scoop the dough and place directly on the cookie sheet.
 Make sure cookies are placed 2 inches apart.
 Bake for 10-12 minutes.
 The cookies are done when the edges are golden brown and middle looks slightly underdone.

 - Let cookies sit on hot cookie sheet for 4 minutes.
 Then, transfer to a cooling rack and let cool completely.